PPOLLabGhent/nf_Pipeline_CUTandRUN/README.md

 > DNA096179;CR657_IMR32_BRCA
 > DNA096203;CR681_IMR32_H3K4me3_etoposide0.1uM

-- a peakcalling file in peakcalling_[RunName].csv format delimited by semicolons (';') and use the headers as shown below.
+- A peakcalling file in peakcalling_[RunName].csv format delimited by semicolons (';') and use the headers as shown below.
 This file should countain three columns:
 1. first column = the CR name of the control sample
 2. second column = the CR name of the target sample
 3. third column = the type of peakcalling that needs to be performed